 where $\pi^{-i}$ and $a_{t}^{-i}$ respectively denote the joint policy and the joint action of other agents $-i$ except for agent $i$.

-\textbf{Non-stationarity.} As illustrated in Eq.~(\ref{eq:local_mdp}), each agent $i$'s local task dynamics, denoted by $P^{i}$ and $R^{i}$, depend on other agents $-i$'s joint policy $\pi^{-i}$.
+\textbf{Non-Stationarity.} As illustrated in Eq.~(\ref{eq:local_mdp}), each agent $i$'s local task dynamics, denoted by $P^{i}$ and $R^{i}$, depend on other agents $-i$'s joint policy $\pi^{-i}$.
 Since other agents continually change their policies, the local task dynamics of each agent $i$ becomes non-stationary.
-In addition, when employing off-policy experience replay, the sampled data can be viewed as following $P^{i}$ and $R^{i}$ with respect to the average joint policy $\bar{\pi}^{-i}$ of other agents $-i$ over the course of training.
-This non-stationarity undermines the convergence of value functions.
+This non-stationarity undermines the convergence of per-agent value function updates.

-\textbf{Relative overgeneralization.} Due to the absence of other agents' action information, the value estimation of per-agent local cooperative actions may be biased by other agents' exploratory or sub-optimal actions.
+\textbf{Relative Overgeneralization.} Due to the absence of other agents' action information, the value estimation of per-agent local cooperative actions may be biased by exploratory or sub-optimal actions taken by other agents.
 As a result, the sub-optimal joint actions are preferred over the optimal ones, a problem known as relative overgeneralization.

 Specifically, for each decentralized agent $i$, its local value function $Q^{i}(s_{t},a_{t}^{i})$ can be regarded as a projection regarding the joint action value function $Q(s_{t}, a_{t}^{i}, a_{t}^{-i})$.
-IQL adheres to an average-based projection, which is defined as follows:
+IQL adheres to an average-based projection below:

 where $Q^{\boldsymbol{\pi}}(s_{t}, a_{t}^{i}, a_{t}^{-i})$ represents the joint action value function given a joint policy $\boldsymbol{\pi}=(\pi^{i}, \pi^{-i})$.
 As shown in Eq.~(\ref{eq:average_based_projection}), $Q^{i}$ following the average-based projection is easily affected by other agents' sub-optimal actions, thus suffering from the relative overgeneralization issue.
 In contrast, the maximum-based (optimistic) projection is defined below: